 The Elgin Community College Marketing and Communications Department received 25 awards at the National Council for Marketing and Public Relations (NCMPR) District 3 Medallion Awards.

 Elgin Community College proudly announces its 2020 Distinguished Alumni Award winner, Linda Deering Dean.
+She learned the value of Community College support.

 The event was the final push needed for the Foundation to surpass its overall goal of raising more than $100,000 for the Student Success Fund by the end of 2020.